durandtibo/coola/.github/CONTRIBUTING.md

    ```shell
    make unit-test-cov
    ```
 5. Make sure your code lints.
-The following commands can help you to lint the code:
+The following commands can help you to format the code:
    ```shell
    black .
    pre-commit run --all-files